SuperGLUE: A Stickier Benchmark for General-Purpose Language Understanding Systems: Introduction

 \section{Introduction}

-The past year has seen a surge of progress across many natural language processing (NLP) tasks, led by pretrained models like ELMo \citep{peters2018deep}, OpenAI GPT \citep{radford2018improving}, and BERT \citep{devlin2018bert}.
-The common thread connecting each of these contributions is that they couple self-supervised learning from massive unlabelled text corpora with a recipe for effectively adapting the resulting model to target tasks.
-The tasks that have proven amenable to this general approach include question answering, sentiment analysis, textual entailment, and parsing, among many others \citep{devlin2018bert,kitaev2018multilingual}.
-Besides their striking gains in performance on many such tasks, both ELMo and BERT have been recognized with best paper awards at major conferences and widespread deployment in industry.
+Recently there has been notable progress across many natural language processing (NLP) tasks, led by methods such as ELMo \citep{peters2018deep}, OpenAI GPT \citep{radford2018improving}, and BERT \citep{devlin2018bert}.
+The unifying theme of these methods is that they couple self-supervised learning from massive unlabelled text corpora with effective adapting of the resulting model to target tasks.
+The tasks that have proven amenable to this general approach include question answering, textual entailment, and parsing, among many others \citep[][i.a.]{devlin2018bert,kitaev2018multilingual}.

-In this context, the GLUE benchmark \citep[organized by some of the same authors as this work, short for General Language Understanding Evaluation;][]{wang2018glue} has become a prominent evaluation framework and leaderboard for research towards general-purpose language understanding technologies.
+In this context, the GLUE benchmark \citep{wang2018glue} has become a prominent evaluation framework for research towards general-purpose language understanding technologies.
 GLUE is a collection of nine language understanding tasks built on existing public datasets, together with private test data, an evaluation server, a single-number target metric, and an accompanying expert-constructed diagnostic set.
 GLUE was designed to provide a general-purpose evaluation of language understanding that covers a range of training data volumes, task genres, and task formulations.
 We believe it was these aspects that made GLUE particularly appropriate for exhibiting the transfer-learning potential of approaches like OpenAI GPT and BERT.

-With the progress seen over the last twelve months, headroom on the GLUE benchmark has shrunk dramatically, leaving GLUE somewhat limited in its ability to meaningfully quantify future improvements.
-While some tasks (\autoref{fig:benchmark-trends}) and some linguistic phenomena (\autoref{fig:diagnostic-trends}) measured in GLUE remain difficult, the current state of the art GLUE Score \citep[83.8 with the BERT-based MT-DNN system from][]{liu2019mt} is only 3.3 points behind our estimate of global human performance \citep[87.1 from][]{nangia2019human}, and in fact exceeds this human performance estimate on three tasks.\footnote{The Quora Question Pairs, The Microsoft Research Paraphrase Corpus \citep{dolan2005automatically}, and QNLI, an answer sentence selection task derived from SQuAD \citep{rajpurkar2016}.}
+The progress of the last twelve months has eroded headroom on the GLUE benchmark dramatically.
+While some tasks (Figure~\ref{fig:benchmark-trends}) and some linguistic phenomena (Figure~\ref{fig:diagnostic-trends} in Appendix~\ref{ax:diagnostics}) measured in GLUE remain difficult, the current state of the art GLUE Score as of early July 2019 \citep[88.4 from][]{yang2019xlnet} surpasses human performance \citep[87.1 from][]{nangia2019human} by 1.3 points, and in fact exceeds this human performance estimate on four tasks.
+Consequently, while there remains substantial scope for improvement towards GLUE's high-level goals, the original version of the benchmark is no longer a suitable metric for quantifying such progress.